nodeca/bag.js/README.md

 resource info:

 - `url` - resource URI, required.
 - `expire` - optional, expiration time in hours.
+0 or not set - don't expire.
 - `key` - the name, used to store loaded file, if not defined, then `url` will be used.
 - `unique` - a token stored with the cached item.
 If you request the same item